 Research paper Abstract

 Aquatic ecosystems worldwide continue to experience unprecedented warming and ecological change.
 The metabolic theory of ecology predicts that warming increases net ecosystem oxygen fluxes by increasing per capita metabolic rates.
 In addition, temperature change can alter species interactions, which in turn influence ecosystem function.
 Surprisingly, the role of species interactions in modifying the general metabolic scaling effects of temperature at the ecosystem scale remains unclear.
 We experimentally tested the hypothesis that cascading trophic interactions modify the temperature-dependence of community structure and net ecosystem oxygen fluxes over a range of temperatures from 19-30 °C. In a series of independent freshwater ecosystems we found that at higher temperatures, cascading effects of predators on zooplankton prey and algae were stronger.
-Standing phytoplankton biomass declined by 85-95% (< 1 fold) over the temperature gradient when grazing was weak or absent, and by 3-fold when grazers were present and lacked predators.
+Standing phytoplankton biomass declined by 85-95% (< 1-fold) over the temperature gradient when grazing was weak or absent, and by 3-fold when grazers were present and lacked predators.
 These temperature-dependent species interactions and consequent community shifts only modestly affected the temperature dependence of net ecosystem oxygen fluxes.
 The exponential increase in net ecosystem oxygen flux over the temperature gradient, as well as monotonic declines in phytoplankton standing stock, suggested no threshold effects of warming across systems.
 We conclude that species interactions can modify effects of temperature on primary producer biomass and net ecosystem oxygen consumption relative to first-order metabolic theory predictions, but even so, temperature can have continuous, positive effects on ecosystem fluxes, consistent with patterns based on large-scale, macroecological comparisons.
 Changes in community structure, including temperature dependent trophic cascades, may be compatible with prevailing and predictable effects of temperature on ecosystem functions related to fundamental effects of temperature on metabolism.

 Introduction